Region 3 Bylaws

 4.1.5 Responsibilities of the Community Service Chair

-4.3 The Chair shall direct the programs and activities of Region III.
-During the interval between meetings of the AMA House of Delegates and the Region, the Chair shall act on behalf of the Region III in formulating decisions related to the development, administration, and implementation of student activities, programs, goals, and objectives.
-Region III shall be notified at least quarterly of actions taken by the Officers on its behalf.
+4.3 During the interval between meetings of the AMA House of Delegates and the Region, the Executive Council shall act on behalf of the Region III in formulating decisions related to the development, administration, and implementation of student activities, programs, goals, and objectives.
+Region III shall be notified at least quarterly of actions taken by the Executive Council on its behalf.

 4.4 The total length of service in these positions shall not exceed 2 years.
 A term of service of greater than 6 months shall count as a full year.

-4.5 No more than three of the five elected positions shall be from a single state.
+4.5 No more than three elected officers shall be from a single state.

 4.6 In case of vacancy in the Office of the Chair, the Vice Chair shall succeed.
-In case of vacancies in both Chair and Vice-Chair, the Secretary\Treasurer shall succeed as Chair.
-In case of vacancy in the Office of Vice Chair or Secretary/Treasurer, Region III shall elect a replacement at the next Meeting.
-In case of vacancies in all Offices, the Region III shall elect all Officers at the next Meeting.
+In case of vacancies in both Chair and Vice-Chair, the Secretary shall succeed as Chair.
+In case of vacancy in any offices, Region III shall elect a replacement at the next Meeting.

-4.7 Rules 4.4 and 4.5 may be waived, if the enforcement of the said rules would render all declared candidates ineligible to serve.
+4.7 Rules 4.4 and 4.5 may be waived for an office, if the enforcement of the said rules would render all declared candidates for said office ineligible to serve.

 V. Other Elected Officials

-5.1 Region III shall elect at each Interim Meeting of the AMA-MSS such number of Delegates and Alternate Delegates to the AMA House of Delegates as it qualifies for under the AMA Bylaws.
+5.1 Region III shall elect at each Interim Meeting of the AMA-MSS such number of Delegates and Alternate Delegates to the AMA House of Delegates for which it qualifies under the AMA Bylaws.

-5.2 The term of Office shall begin at the opening of the AMA-HOD Annual Meeting at which time, the Delegates shall take seats with their State delegations, and the said term shall last for 1 year.
+5.2 The terms of these positions shall begin at the opening of the AMA-HOD Annual Meeting and the said term shall last for 1 year.

-5.3 No person may stand for election to either of these Offices, unless he presents a written endorsement of his State’s delegation to the AMA-HOD.
+5.3 No person may stand for election to either of these positions, unless he presents a written endorsement of his or her state’s delegation to the AMA-HOD.

-5.4 In no event more than one person from the same State shall assume the Office of Delegate, and in no event shall more than 2 people from the same State be elected to either position of Delegate or Alternate Delegate.
+5.4 In no event shall more than one person from the same State assume the position of Delegate, and in no event shall more than two people from the same State be elected to either position of Delegate or Alternate Delegate.